Making Sense of China’s Government Budget

 Making Sense of China’s Government Budget Top

-On March 5, 2024, at the annual convening of the government’s “two sessions,” China released a new government budget report that will play a major role in shaping the trajectory of the world’s second-largest economy.
-Beijing also released new data on spending in 2023, which provides valuable insights into the country’s evolving spending priorities and its overall fiscal situation.
-Yet these budgets can be difficult to parse, and the topline figures only tell part of the story.
+On March 5, 2025, at the annual convening of the government’s “Two Sessions,” China released a new government budget report that will play a major role in shaping the trajectory of the world’s second-largest economy.
+The report lays out the planned budget for 2025 and preliminary data on revenue and spending from 2024, which illustrate the country’s efforts to stimulate economic growth and deliver on other spending priorities.
+Topline figures only tell part of the story.
+A closer analysis reveals record-breaking deficit spending far beyond the official deficit figures touted by Beijing.
 This ChinaPower feature untangles the details behind China’s government budget.

 View Chinese versions: 简体 / 繁體

-At the heart of China’s government budget is the general public budget.
-It includes revenue and spending by the central government and local governments, as well as transfers from the central government to local governments.
-The 2024 general public budget projects revenue of RMB 24.5 trillion ($3.4 trillion), a 4.8 percent increase from the previous year.
-Expenditure is set at RMB 28.5 trillion ($4 trillion), a 1 percent increase, leaving China with an official projected deficit of nearly RMB 4.1 trillion ($564.9 billion), down 16.8 percent from 2023.1
+At the heart of China’s government budget is the general public budget (一般公共预算).1 It includes revenue and spending by the central government and local governments, as well as transfers from the central government to local governments.
+The 2025 general public budget projects revenue of RMB 24 trillion ($3.3 trillion),2 a 2 percent drop from the previous year.
+Expenditure is set at RMB 29.7 trillion ($4 trillion), a 4.2 percent increase, leaving China with an official projected deficit of nearly RMB 5.7 trillion ($779 billion), up approximately 39 percent from the official projected deficit in 2024.3

 简体 /

-The 2024 budget does not include a detailed breakdown of spending across categories at the national (全国) level.
+As with previous budget reports, the 2025 budget does not include a detailed breakdown of spending across categories at the national (全国) level.
 It only provides a limited breakdown of a handful of categories at the central (中央) level, including foreign affairs, defense, public security, education, science and technology, stockpiling of grains and other materials, and interest on debt payments.
+Additionally, it includes grants and award funds to local governments on specific campaigns and projects.
 These figures only provide part of the full picture since the lion’s share of spending in most of these categories takes place at the local (地方) level.

 简体 /

-A notable exception to this is the defense budget, since virtually all spending on the military occurs at the central level, not the local level.
-China’s 2024 defense budget was set at RMB 1.7 trillion ($231 billion), a nominal 7.2 percent increase from the 2023 budget of RMB 1.6 trillion ($224.8 billion).
-This continues a recent trend that has seen nominal yearly percentage increases in the upper single digits.
+A notable exception to this is the defense budget, since virtually all officially reported spending on the military occurs at the central level.
+China’s 2025 defense budget was set at RMB 1.78 trillion ($246 billion), a nominal 7.2 percent increase from the 2024 budget of RMB 1.67 trillion ($234.5 billion).
+This continues a recent trend that has seen nominal yearly percentage increases in the upper single digits while overall defense spending remains just below 1.5% of GDP.

-In addition to laying out spending figures for 2024, the budget report released on March 5 provides preliminary data on 2023 actual spending.
-In 2023, China’s national general public budget revenue reached RMB 23.4 trillion ($3.3 trillion) and expenditure grew to RMB 28.2 trillion ($4 trillion), resulting in an official deficit of RMB 4.9 trillion ($690 billion).3
+In addition to laying out spending figures for 2025, the budget report released on March 5 provides preliminary data on 2024 actual spending.
+In 2024, China’s national general public budget revenue reached RMB 24.5 trillion ($3.4 trillion)5 and expenditure grew to RMB 28.6 trillion ($4 trillion), resulting in an official deficit of RMB 4.1 trillion ($570 billion).6

 简体 / 繁體